katblankart/katblankart.github.io/_pages/workinprogress.md

 - **Explaining why increases in generic use outpace decreases in brand name medicine use in multisource markets and the role of regulation.** with Sotiris Vandoros.
 Major revision requested.

-- **Online elicitation of Personal Utility Functions (OPUF): capturing health preferences on the subgroup and individual patient level**, with Paul Schneider, John Brazier, Ben van Hout, Nancy Devlin
+- **Online elicitation of Personal Utility Functions (OPUF): capturing health preferences on the subgroup and individual patient level**, with Paul Schneider, John Brazier, Ben van Hout, Nancy Devlin.
+Major revision requested.

 - [**Stakeholder Participation in Regulatory Decision-Making**, with Victoria Lauenroth and Tom Stargardt](https://journals.aom.org/doi/10.5465/AMBPP.2018.11748abstract), please email for the working paper.